ku-sldg/plih/_simple/3-Failure.md

 ## Notes

 [^1]:Modulo error messages implies the values are the same except for differences in the specific message.
-(Right "Error message 1") and (Right "Different error message") are equivalent modulo error message.
+(Left "Error message 1") and (Left "Different error message") are equivalent modulo error message.

 [^2]:The `ABET` is a tribute to my friend and colleague Nancy Kinnersley who passed away this past summer.
 She was committed to service through the ABET accreditation organization.
 Seems only fitting.